 Jomsom Muktinath Trek

 Experience the diverse landscape and culture of Nepal as the Jomsom Muktinath Trek takes you to both the driest terrain and the lush rhododendron forests of the country.
-Jomsom Muktinath Trek lies in the Annapurna region and serves as scenic as well as a cultural experience.
-Feel the strong wind of Jomsom, visit the pilgrimage site in Muktinath, take a dip in the natural hot spring of Tatopani, and walk through some of the most spectacular Gurung villages in the Ghorepani-Ghandruk region to experience authentic Nepal through Jomsom Muktinath Trekking.
+Jomsom Muktinath Trek lies in the Annapurna region and serves as a scenic as well as a cultural experience.
+Feel the strong wind of Jomsom, visit the pilgrimage site in Muktinath, take a dip in the natural hot spring of Tatopani, and walk through some of the most spectacular Gurung villages through Poonhill and Ghorepani during Jomsom Muktinath Trekking.
+You also cover a part of Annapurna Base Camp Trek

 Having landed in Kathmandu for your 14-day adventure, you will be whisked away to Pokhara, the very next day, where you take a short 20 minutes flight to Jomsom for the start of your trek.
 The route is in close proximity to Dhaulagiri (8167m), Annapurna I (8091m), Annapurna II (7937m), Nilgiri (7061m), and Machhapuchhre (6993m).
 The route takes you to the famous village of Mustang, Kagbeni.
-The visit to Muktinath is guaranteed to give you peace of mind as you emerge yourself in the tranquil environ of a highly regarded pilgrimage site of both the Hindu and Buddhist followers.
+The visit to Muktinath is guaranteed to give you peace of mind as you emerge yourself in the tranquil environment of a highly regarded pilgrimage site of both Hindu and Buddhist followers.
 The route also takes you to the apple orchards in Marpha, the hot spring in Tatopani, and the thousands of stone steps to Shikha.
-This trek gives you an opportunity to witness the beautiful rhododendron forest of Ghorepani and an unobstructed view of the Annapurna and Dhaulagiri ranges from Poon Hill.
-The last leg of the trek allows you to stop at one of the largest Gurung settlements in the region, Ghandruk, from where you head back to Pokhara.
+This trek gives you an opportunity to witness the beautiful rhododendron forest and an unobstructed view of the Annapurna and Dhaulagiri ranges of Poonhill.
+Also, you get to cover an important section of Annapurna Circuit Trek.
 It is ideal to do this trek from March-May and from September to November.

 Day 1: Arrival in Kathmandu (1,310m/4,298ft)